 The same is true in Jacksonville, where the unemployment rate is 4.1 percent.

 Some of the trends among Millennials include:

-• Some Millennials who brought homes in their 20s want to sell and find a larger home as their family gets bigger.
+- Some Millennials who bought homes in their 20s want to sell and find a larger home as their family gets bigger.